-A supervisor will formally visit the pre-service teacher twice during the four-week period and will also complete an assessment form along with written feedback after each visit.
-The preservice teacher should receive verbal and written feedback.
-Written feedback should be uploaded via Sonia.
+A supervisor will formally visit the pre-service teacher once during the three-week period and will also complete an assessment form.
+It is advised that this visit should be in the second week where possible.
+The pre-service teacher should receive verbal and written feedback.
+Written feedback should be uploaded via Sonia It is the pre-service teacher's responsibility to contact the supervisor to negotiate the days and times of the visit.
 Additional supervision visits can be arranged.
 Should this need to be considered, please contact the Professional Experience Office.